ivan-volnov/pure/README.md

 | **`PURE_PROMPT_SYMBOL`**         | Defines the prompt symbol.                                                                     | `❯`            |
 | **`PURE_PROMPT_VICMD_SYMBOL`**   | Defines the prompt symbol used when the `vicmd` keymap is active (VI-mode).                    | `❮`            |

-## Zstyle options

-You can set Pure to only `git fetch` the upstream branch of the current local branch.
-In some cases, this can result in faster updates for Git arrows, but for most users, it's better to leave this setting disabled.
-You can enable it with:

-`zstyle :prompt:pure:git:fetch only_upstream yes`

-`nix-shell` integration adds the shell name to the prompt when used from within a nix shell.
-It is enabled by default, you can disable it with:

-`zstyle :prompt:pure:environment:nix-shell show no`

 ## Colors

 As explained in ZSH's [manual](http://zsh.sourceforge.net/Doc/Release/Zsh-Line-Editor.html#Character-Highlighting), color values can be: